-The Problem: Horse Drawn Carriages
+The Problem: Horse Drawn Carriages Are Cruel and Inhumane

 The harsh reality of the life of a carriage horse working in New York City is that horses simply are not meant to work in dangerous midtown traffic.